brookslogan/old-old-tooling-wip/README.md

 functionality in the ILI production forecasting system.
 The only progress made was toward some very basic utilities rather than something like epiprocess and epipredict.
-Something that did work was some faster-than-Date date calculations and some generalized week calculations.
+Something that did work was some faster-than-Date date calculations and some generalized week calculations, with a naming scheme on related functions to hint at possible values.
 Some work appears to have been lost, and some capitalization issue appears to have confused cloud syncing.
 Things that were in progress that I recall include:
 - trying to get these custom classes to render correctly inside tibbles and